Free Museums in Berlin (2026): Museumssonntag Ended — What's Actually Free

 • Checkpoint Charlie — outdoor reconstruction free; the private Wall Museum across the street charges €18.

-Long Night of Museums (Lange Nacht der Museen) — twice yearly, typically late August and early April.
-A single €18 ticket (€12 reduced, under 14 free) covers entry to 60+ museums plus shuttle buses between them, with most museums open until 02:00.
-Not free but the lowest per-museum cost of the year.
+Long Night of Museums (Lange Nacht der Museen) — twice yearly, next edition August 29, 2026.
+A single ticket (around €18, €12 reduced, under 14 free) covers entry to 60+ museums plus shuttle buses between them, with most museums open until 02:00.
+Not free, but the lowest per-museum cost of the year, and it survived the same budget cuts that killed Museumssonntag.
 Crowds are heavy at the headline museums; the genuine value is in the smaller specialist museums that open for the night.

 Free for under 18s, every day